 The National Seashore allows pets on a leash less than 6 feet only.
 They are not allowed on the guarded beaches, on the nature trails, or at any of the back-country camping locations.
 You are not allowed to have a pet with you North of the state park or in any of the Virginia section of the park — accessible through Chincoteague.
 You may not even have a pet in your car in Virginia park area.

 Legend has it that when the Spanish explorers were sailing this part of the North American coast, there was a shipwreck and several of the Spanish ponies swam to the islands around Assateague and Chicoteague.
-This story adds to the allure and wonder of the region, but may not be accurate.
-Some believe the ponies were originally owned by residents in the 17th century who left their horses to go wild on the islands.
+This story adds to the allure and wonder of the region, but is apocryphal.
+Most likely, the ponies were originally owned by residents and developed into a separate feral herd in the 17th century .
 During any trip, expect to see several of the wild horses (as they are known on Assateague) or the wild ponies (made famous by Misty of Chincoteague) known for their patchwork coats and stubbly legs.
 Foals are born in the Spring and you can expect to see this frisky youth following their mothers around the island.
 There is a fence along the island that separates the Maryland side of the island from the Virginia side, and this keeps two different herds of the ponies separate, ensuring healthy DNA populations of the equines.

 In Virginia, the horses are owned by the Chincoteague Volunteer Fire Department and in Maryland they are owned by the Park Service.
 Each year, the members of the fire department known affectionately as “Assateague Cowboys” herd the ponies across the water on the last Wednesday of every July.
 These ponies are auctioned off and any not sold are returned to the island.